Forsythia Flowers Represents Something Far More Powerful Than Beauty

 The Hanakotoba is the Japanese version of the Language of Flowers, making it a valuable way to explore this country’s culture.

-Forsythia is native to the country, so they earned a place in the lineup as well.
+Forsythia is native to the country, so it earned a place in the lineup as well.
 Forsythia flowers are used to symbolize anticipation and the arrival of spring in Japanese flower arrangements.

 Wrap-up